kennethleung1/onemap-api/README.md

 Hi there.
 In this repo, I will be sharing how I leveraged the OneMap API to extract data relating to selected Singapore location postal codes, latitude-longitude coordinates and travel distance and time (both walking and public transport route types).

 In this repo, there are 2 files
-- Jupyter Notebook (Data Extraction with API)
+- Jupyter Notebook (Data Extraction with API.ipynb)
 - Excel file (df_woodlands_south.xlsx)

 Please feel free to share with me your comments, feedback and suggestions!